lancedb/hf-upload-demo/README.md

   --commit-message "Add category column and backfill values"
 ```

-## Stage 5: Inspect Versions and Query on the Hub
+## Step 5: Inspect versions and query on the Hub

 `inspect_dataset.py` reads from `hf://datasets/lancedb/magical_kingdom` and prints table versions.
 `query.py` also reads from the Hub and runs all five example queries.